 Due to the possibility of these two types of rejection, laboratories measure the HLA antibodies in circulation to determine the risk of rejection.

 HLA types also had correlations with an increased risk of particular diseases.
-For example, early-onset myasthenia gravis correlates with HLA-B8 as the unique genetic factor that leads to the onset of the disease Multiple sclerosis, although of unknown etiology, has been shown to have a high rate of correlation with the HLA-DR2 antigen.
+For example, early-onset myasthenia gravis correlates with HLA-B8 as the unique genetic factor that leads to the onset of the disease.
+Although of unknown etiology, multiple sclerosis has been shown to have a high rate of correlation with the HLA-DR2 antigen.
 Additionally, rheumatoid arthritis (RA) has been shown to precipitate complex biological interactions in the body.
 Some of these interactions include HLA-DR4, a glycopeptide from type II collagen, and a T-cell receptor, shown to be correlated with the development of RA.

 The HLA class I is present on all nucleated cell surfaces and presents intracellular peptides to cytotoxic T-cells in the immune system.